 Forever has many more options, and it also provides a programmatic API.

 SystemD is the default process manager on modern Linux distributions.
-Running a node service based on SystemD is very simple.
-(Based on this blog post by Ralph Slooten (@axllent))
+Running a Node service based on SystemD is very simple.
+NOTE: This section is based on a blog post by Ralph Slooten (@axllent).

 [Unit] Description=Express # Set dependencies to other services (optional) #After=mongodb.service [Service] # Run Grunt before starting the server (optional) #ExecStartPre=/usr/bin/grunt # Start the js-file starting the express server ExecStart=/usr/bin/node server.js WorkingDirectory=/usr/local/express Restart=always RestartSec=10 StandardOutput=syslog StandardError=syslog SyslogIdentifier=Express # Change to a non-root user (optional, but recommended) #User=<alternate user> #Group=<alternate group> # Set environment options Environment=NODE_ENV=production PORT=8080 [Install] WantedBy=multi-user.target

 $ systemctl enable express.service